ttm/ml-net-gui/README.md

 Thus, this repository only contains the initial versions of the interfaces (with boxes or hybrid edges), and should contain enhanced versions of them as they come into existence.

-A Meteor.js app was developed using multilevel strategies for analysis, modification and harnessing of social networks, and might be added or linked to this repo, maybe refactored in to a pure node.js software, with hot-reload, and the needed
+A an experimental collection of Meteor.js apps were developed using multilevel strategies for analysis, modification and harnessing of social networks.
-libraries: (Pixi.js, Tone.js, the ones for networks).
+One of its versions, potentially having pure-javascript (no Python needed) implementations of networks measurements and multilevel representations, layouts, ploting with Pixi.js and animations, projections, WebGL particle system, sounds with Tone.js, and performance timing.

 ### installation
 The data visualization interfaces should be listed in the URL output by `make frontend-install && make frontend-run`.
 It needs the backend and auxiliary servers, thus: `make backend-install && make backend-run` and `make aux-server-install && make aux-server-run`.
 You'll probably use three terminals to monitor each of these components.
 Suggestion: use Byobu, specially if the server is kept in a remote machine or should be persistent.

+For the visual analytics (intended) legacy app: `make va-legacy-install && make va-legacy`.
+Check `visual_analytics_legacy/README.md` to know of some links to visit and things to explore.
+A bare node.js version of this app is being put together in `visual_analytics/`, to use it:
+`make va-install && make va`.

 ### provenance
 This repo steams from three repos, which will be refactored and/or split in other repos: